ciaranjudge/evaluation_jp/README.md

-# JobPath evaluation (DEASP, OECD 2018)

-An econometric impact evaluation of JobPath.
+# An econometric impact evaluation of JobPath.